TheBox97/HPC_Project_E.M-G.M/Exercise_1/README.md

 - slurm_gri_MPI.job: used to produce the strong MPI scalability datas
 - slurm_grid_serial.job: used to produce the serial time for the 3 studied dimensioons

-The job will save the data in the scalability folder and will also save on the output_jobs folder the output produced in the standard output.
+The job will also create an *output_job.out* file to save all the standar outputs.